portellam/deploy-VFIO/README.md

 ### Why?
 1. **Separation of Concerns:** Independently operate your workstation, gaming, and school Operating Systems (OS), as [Virtual Machines](https://en.wikipedia.org/wiki/Virtual_machine) (VMs), under one Host machine.
 2. **No Need for a Server**
-  - Keep your Host OS desktop experience intact; turns your Host into a Type 2 [Hypervisor](https://www.redhat.com/en/topics/virtualization/what-is-a-hypervisor).
+  - Keep your Host OS desktop experience intact; turns your Host into a *Type-2* [Hypervisor](https://www.redhat.com/en/topics/virtualization/what-is-a-hypervisor).
-  - Servers like Microsoft Hyper-V, Oracle VM, and Proxmox Linux are considered Type 1 or "bare-metal" Hypervisors.
+  - Servers like Microsoft Hyper-V, Oracle VM, and Proxmox Linux are considered *Type-1* or bare-metal Hypervisors.

 3. **Securely run a modern OS:** limited access to real hardware means greater security.
 4. **Ease of use:** support for automation by use of the [Command Line Interface](#usage) (CLI).